yaswanthharidasu/Bit-Torrent/README.md

 ### Goal
 In this assignment, I tried to build a group based file sharing system where users can share, download files from the group they belong to and files are downloaded parallely in multiple pieces from multiple peers.
 ### Approach:
-- The file into logical “pieces”, wherein the size of each piece is 512KB.
+- <b>File:</b> The file into logical pieces, where the size of each piece is 512KB.
-     - Suppose the file size is 1024KB, then it is diviede into two pieces of 512KB each
+     - Suppose the file size is 1024KB, then it is divide into two pieces of 512KB each
-- Data Integrity: After downloading the complete file, the SHA1 value of the file is calculated and then is checked with the original SHA1 value available on the tracker side to verify the integrity of the file.
+- <b>Data Integrity:</b> After downloading the complete file, the SHA1 value of the file is calculated and then is checked with the original SHA1 value available on the tracker side to verify the integrity of the file.
-- Authentication: Every user should have an account inorder to download or share the files.
+- <b>Authentication:</b> Every user should have an account inorder to download or share the files.

 ### Architecture Overview:
-The Following entities will be present in the network :<br/>
+The Following entities will be present in the network:
-**1. Server/Tracker :**<br/>
+1. Server/Tracker :
      Maintain information of clients with their files(shared by client) to assist the clients for the communication between peers<br/>
-**2. Clients:**<br/>
+2. Clients:
      - User should create an account and register with tracker
      - Login using the user credentials
      - Create Group and hence will become owner of that group<